pop-os/cosmic-epoch/README.md

 `paru -S cosmic-epoch-git`

 Then log out, click on your user, and a sprocket at the bottom right shows an additional entry alongside your desktop environments.
 Change to COSMIC and proceed with log in.
-For a more detailled discussion consider the [relevant section in the Arch wiki](https://wiki.archlinux.org/title/COSMIC).
+For a more detailed discussion, consider the [relevant section in the Arch wiki](https://wiki.archlinux.org/title/COSMIC).

 ## Installing on Fedora Linux
 Cosmic may be installed via a Fedora COPR repository.